 1. Set the brake lever lock; then remove the left-side access panel.
-2. Thread Removal/Installation Tool (p/n 0644-674) clockwise into the driven clutch until the movable sheave opens far enough to remove the drive belt.
+2. Thread Removal/Installation Tool (p/n 0744-118) clockwise into the driven clutch until the movable sheave opens far enough to remove the drive belt.

 3. When the sheaves are fully apart, pull up on drive belt and roll belt over stationary sheave until it is free of the driven clutch.
-4. When the belt is free of driven clutch, remove the belt from the drive clutch.
+4. Rotate the drive belt around the drive clutch while rotating the drive clutch until the belt is free from the clutch.

 1. Place the belt (so the part number can be read) between the sheaves of the drive clutch.
 2. With the sheaves fully apart, roll the belt over the stationary sheave.
 3. With the drive belt properly positioned in the drive clutch and driven clutch, turn the belt tool counter-clockwise and roll the belt back and forth to allow the driven clutch sheaves to fully close.
 4. After the belt is installed properly, install the left-side access panel.
 5. Release the brake lever lock.